BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - **Strength of Body, Strength of Will** `PASSIVE`

-Gulavhar's Attacks are always equal to its remaining Wounds.
-Additionally, for each Wound Gulavhar has lost, worsen Gulavhar's Courage value by 1 (this will improve again should Gulavhar regain a lost Wound via the Immortal Hunger special rule below).
+Gûlavhar's Attacks are always equal to its remaining Wounds.
+Additionally, for each Wound Gûlavhar has lost, worsen Gûlavhar's Courage value by 1 (this will improve again should Gûlavhar regain a lost Wound via the Immortal Hunger special rule below).

 - **Immortal Hunger** `ACTIVE`

-Each time Gulavhar slays a model in Combat, it regains a single Wound lost earlier in the battle.
+Each time Gûlavhar slays a model in Combat, it regains a single Wound lost earlier in the battle.
 These Wounds are regained at the end of the Combat.
-Gulavhar can only regain Wounds in this way by making Strikes, never by using a Brutal Power Attack.
+Gûlavhar can only regain Wounds in this way by making Strikes, never by using a Brutal Power Attack.

 </div>